Apache Blinky is a skeleton for new Apache Mynewt projects

 1. Download the Apache Mynewt Core package (executed from the blinky directory).

-$ newt install
+$ newt upgrade

 1. Build the blinky app for the sim platform using the “my_blinky_sim” target (executed from the blinky directory).